-3.7.2 Leakage Test: A leakage test shall be conducted concurrent with the pressure test.
+3.7.2 Leakage Test: A leakage test shall be conducted concurrent with the pressure test and in accordance with the latest edition of AWWA Standards and Manuals.

 3.7.2.1 Leakage Defined: Leakage shall be defined as the quantity of water that must be supplied into the newly laid pipe, or any valved section thereof, to maintain pressure within 5 psi of the specified test pressure after the air in the pipeline has been expelled and the pipe has been filled with water.